CTSecUK/Syskron-Security-CTF-2020/Write-ups/Key generator.md

 After downloading, we'll first run the binaryv to try and understand what it is doing.

-It seems to ask for some input (a machine number) and then returns if its valid.
+It seems to ask for some input (a machine number) and then returns something depending on whethere the input was valid.

 ![Run Invalid](images/keygen_run_keygen_invalid_input.png)

-Running it again and entering the suggested example "**machine number**" we can see a differnet output.
+Running it again and entering the suggested example "**machine number**" we can see a different output.

 ![Run valid](images/keygen_run_keygen_valid_input.png)